Comics I’m looking forward to reading the most this week:

 Hellboy: The Island (mini)

 Action/horror.
-I doubt Mignola needs my money but I only buy Hellboy when he writes and draws, and that has been a while, and seems to be a while in the future until he does it again.
+I doubt Mignola needs my money but I only buy Hellboy when he writes and draws, which has been a while, and seems to be a while in the future until he does it again.

-Super-hero (with a twist).
-I thought that the teaming of Waid & Silvestri seemed interesting and there was a different take on the super-powers/government plot.
+Superhero (with a twist).
+I thought that the teaming of Waid and Marc Silvestri seemed interesting and there was a different take on the super-powers/government plot.
 I’m not sure if I’m convinced yet but am still intrigued enough to continue.

 Jack Staff (slowly ongoing)